Best homeowners insurance companies in Arizona for 2025

 -

-Why State Farm made our list: Although State Farm is one of the most expensive option on our best Arizona homeowners insurance list, it has a lot of perks to offer to homeowners.
+Why State Farm made our list: Although State Farm is one of the most expensive options on our best Arizona homeowners insurance list, it has a lot of perks to offer to homeowners.
 State Farm has over 19,000 agents nationwide, with local agents available in multiple Arizona cities offering personalized service to the local communities.
 State Farm may be a good provider for any Arizona homeowner looking for easy policy management.
 The company offers highly-rated mobile apps and online resources to help you file a claim or manage your policy.
 Potential discounts for multiple policies, home security systems and even roofing materials could help you earn a lower rate.

 Best for low average rates